 Upon completion of the development of the Carrollwood Subdivision, Sunstate Builders eventually transferred responsibility of common area maintenance to the owners of those areas.
-The Common areas known as White Sands Beach, Scotty Cooper Park, the western half of Lake Carroll, a small walkway east of the Bank of America property, the Recreation Center and adjoining tennis courts are private property owned by the Carrollwood Civic Association, Inc. Original Carrollwood Park (acquired later) is property of the District.
+The Common areas known as White Sands Beach, Scotty Cooper Park, the Recreation Center and adjoining tennis courts are private property owned by the Carrollwood Civic Association, Inc. Original Carrollwood Park (acquired later) is property of the District.
 All other common areas are owned by Hillsborough County.
 As the residents preferred a higher standard of maintenance for the County maintained areas, and wished for a more efficient way to fund maintenance of the privately owned common areas, the Carrollwood Recreation District and its' governing Board of Trustees was conceived.

 The District and Board of Trustees was created by an act of the Florida Legislature, Chapter 72-565.
 This act was amended and superseded from time to time, and all such amendments were eventually superseded by Chapter 99-418.
-These acts charged the Board of Trustees with maintenance of the County owned common areas within the District under the provisions of its' enabling legislation.
-The District leases properties owned by the Carrollwood Civic Association.
-Under this lease it is required to maintain these properties to the owner's standards.
+These acts charged the Board of Trustees with maintenance of the County owned common areas within the District under the provisions of it's enabling legislation.
+The District leases properties owned by the Civic Association, and under this lease is required to maintain these properties to the owners standards.

-The maintenance responsibilities of the Board are funded by annual tax levies of all residential properties located in the District
+The maintenance responsibilities of the Board are funded by annual tax levies of all residential properties located in the District.